History of the graphical user interface: Windows 95 and "a computer in every home"

 After Windows 3.11, Microsoft started development on a new consumer-oriented version of the operating system.
 Windows 95 was intended to integrate Microsoft's formerly separate MS-DOS and Windows products and included an enhanced version of DOS, often referred to as MS-DOS 7.0.
 It also featured a significant redesign of the GUI, dubbed "Cairo".
 While Cairo never really materialized, parts of Cairo found their way into subsequent versions of the operating system starting with Windows 95.
 Both Win95 and WinNT could run 32-bit applications, and could exploit the abilities of the Intel 80386 CPU, as the preemptive multitasking and up to 4 GiB of linear address memory space.
-Windows 95 was touted as a 32-bit based operating system but it was actually based on a hybrid kernel (VWIN32.VXD) with the 16-bit user interface (USER.EXE) and graphic device interface (GDI.EXE) of Windows for Workgroups (3.11), which had 16-bit kernel components with a 32-bit subsystem (USER32.DLL and GDI32.DLL) that allowed it to run native 16-bit applications as well as 32-bit applications.
+Windows 95 was touted as a 32-bit based operating system but it was actually based on a hybrid kernel (VWIN32.VXD) with the 16-bit user interface (USER.EXE) and graphic device interface (GDI.EXE) of Windows for Workgroups (3.11), which had 16-bit kernel components with a 32-bit subsystem (USER32.DLL and GDI32.DLL) that allowed it to run applications that are native 16- or 32-bit.
 In the marketplace, Windows 95 was an unqualified success, promoting a general upgrade to 32-bit technology, and within a year or two of its release had become the most successful operating system ever produced.

 Accompanied by an extensive marketing campaign, Windows 95 was a major success in the marketplace at launch and shortly became the most popular desktop operating system.

 Windows 95 saw the beginning of the browser wars, when the World Wide Web began receiving a great deal of attention in popular culture and mass media.
-Microsoft at first did not see potential in the Web, and Windows 95 was shipped with Microsoft's own online service called The Microsoft Network, which was dial-up only and was used primarily for its own content, not internet access.
-As versions of Netscape Navigator and Internet Explorer were released at a rapid pace over the following few years, Microsoft used its desktop dominance to push its browser and shape the ecology of the web mainly as a monoculture.
+Microsoft at first did not see potential in the Web, and Windows 95 was shipped with Microsoft's own online service named The Microsoft Network (MSN), which was dial-up only and was used mostly for its own content, not internet access.
+As versions of Netscape Navigator and Internet Explorer were released at a rapid pace over the next few years, Microsoft used its desktop dominance to push its browser and shape the ecology of the web mainly as a monoculture.